Mutagen-Modding/Mutagen/docs/environment/Environment-Construction.md

 Order between multiple `TransformModListings` is respected, but will always come after any `TransformLoadOrderListings` calls.

 ### WithOutputMod
 This lets you mix in a mod that you plan on exporting content with.
-It will be added to the end of the LinkCache as a mutable mod that is safe to change.
-You can put multiple `WithOutputMod` calls in your builder chain, and the order they appear will determine how they're placed on the Load Order and which ends up being the winning override.
+You can put multiple `WithOutputMod` calls in your builder chain.

 #### Load Order Trimming
 When using WithOutputMod, be aware that this modifies the Load Order the environment will provide you to be trimmed so that it doesn't include the outgoing mod and anything after it.
 The Load Order presented by the environment represents the existing mods to consider while building the output mod, and as such, excludes the outgoing mod itself, and anything after it.